Zezombye/blog/articles/best-move.md

 ----

 Obviously, this is absurd.
 And yet it is how the vast majority of people, including probably you, play the game of life.

-The absurdity of the human condition is that the hardest thing isn't to know the best move, but to make the best move.

 Life is a chessboard, and every second of every day you can move your arms, legs, and mouth to progress your position on the board.